Segeuh/old_project/econometric_methods_R_tryouts/Readme.txt

-Different personnal tryouts, during classes and personnal experiences
+Different tryouts on R for, during econometrics classes and for personnal experiences